opentoonz/opentoonz_docs/source/creating_movements.rst

     Right-click any selected nodes and choose **Group** from the menu that opens.

-.. note:: Nodes can only be grouped if they share the parent node, and the parent node is included in the selection.
+.. note:: Nodes can only be grouped if they share the parent node, and parent node is included in the selection.

 .. tip:: **To open a Group:**